NiranjanS8/snapurl/README.md

 - Support custom aliases with validation and collision protection
 - Reuse an existing short link when the same authenticated user shortens the same URL again
 - Delete owned links safely with related analytics cleanup
+- Generate dynamic QR codes for shortened URLs and download them in PNG format

 ### Analytics